gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 ## What is a theme?

 A Gatsby theme is a type of plugin that includes a `gatsby-config.js` file and adds pre-configured functionality, data sourcing, and/or UI code to Gatsby sites.
-Themes can be packaged and distributed through a registry like npm or yarn, and versions can be updated through a site's `package.json` file.
+Like plugins, themes can be packaged and distributed through a registry like npm or yarn, and versions can be updated through a site's `package.json` file.

-With a Gatsby theme, all of your default configuration (shared functionality, data sourcing, design) is abstracted out of your site, and into an installable package.
+With a Gatsby theme, all of your default configuration (shared functionality, data sourcing, design) is abstracted out of your site and into an installable package.
+A theme might differ from a plugin in that it packages up usage of a plugin into a consumable API, making it easy to include functionality without having to type out all of the code by hand (such as GraphQL queries).
+To learn more about how Gatsby themes, check out the docs on [What are Gatsby Themes?](/docs/themes/what-are-gatsby-themes/)

 - [Themes docs](/docs/themes/)
 - [Using a theme](/docs/themes/using-a-gatsby-theme/)